-Find an Approved Solicitor on the The Royal Bank of Scotland plc First Active
+Find an Approved Solicitor on the The Royal Bank of Scotland plc First Active Conveyancing Panel

-My lawyers in Leeds have advised me that they can not locate my conveyancing file.
+My solicitors in Leeds have advised me that they can not locate my conveyancing file.
 To assist with my purchase I took out a mortgage with RBS- First Active.
 Is it case that being on the RBS- First Active conveyancing panel they need to have retained the file for a number of years?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the RBS- First Active Conveyancing Panel Terms.
 It might be worth you contacting RBS- First Active directly.